mickeypuri/questionnaire/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## The Use Case

+An API call (simulated) is made to fetch a list of questions for a topic and then this creates a wizard which runs thru and gets the answers to the questions.

+The questions can have responses of various types eg text, numerical, date, dropdown, checkbox etc.

+It can be configured as to how many questions to display per page of the wizard, and the user has the option of going back to previous questions.
+The back facility is itself configurable ie whether to offer it or not.
+Before going to the next question page, the responses are validated and if not valid, then an error message shows and the user is kept on the same page.

+At the end, the user is shown their responses and has the ability to edit before submitting.
+In future its intended to make the editing configurable but for now its part of the path.

+The submission is simulated via an alert, but normally would be posted to some API.

 ## Functionality

 You can configure how many questions are to appear on each page of the wizard by sending a questionsPerPage prop